 Our school has a graduated approach to the management of children with SEND.
 Each teacher has a record of the children in their class currently identified as having SEND.
 These records may include a plan detailing personalised targets tailored to the child's needs and the provision in place that will support them.
 This document we have called a Puffin Passport.
 The school's SEND toolkit is a breakdown of learning objectives taken from the Hampshire Assessment Model and simplified into more manageable steps.
 This is to enable those children who are less likely to achieve against the national assessment documents, to demonstrate the progress that they have made towards each national objective.
 This toolkit is used to inform individual targets found on a Puffin Passport.
-Alternatively, an EHCP and/or relevant reports from outside agencies (such as Speech and Language Therapy or Educational Psychology) which detail the child's next steps and the provision they require to support them in progressing.
+Where children are unable to access this level of learning, the Early Years' Checklist is used in place.
+An EHCP and/or relevant reports from outside agencies (such as Speech and Language Therapy or Educational Psychology) detail the child's next steps in learning, and the provision they require to support them in progressing.

 Puffin Passports are working documents setting short term targets that are specific to an individual.
 They are monitored and updated on a regular basis and are reviewed at least half termly by the SENDCo.
 These documents also have a record of the provision in place for the SEND child detailing what the area of needs is, the provision in place, how regularly this is being offered and the impact this is having.
+An impact provision map is regularly reviewed to detail the effect that isolated interventions are having on general life skills and classroom learning.

 The SENDCo keeps a copy of all the above documents and liaises closely with professionals and parents.
 All special needs information is passed on to the next class teacher or receiving school on transition